Eastern question: Muhammad Ali of Egypt

 Just as the Greek Revolt was coming to an end, the Egyptian–Ottoman War (1831–1833) broke out in the Ottoman Empire between the Sultan and his nominal viceroy in Egypt, Muhammad Ali.
 The modern and well trained Egyptians looked as though they could conquer the empire.
 The Tsar of Russia, in keeping with his policy of reducing the Ottoman Sultan to a petty vassal, offered to form an alliance with the Sultan.
 In 1833, the two rulers negotiated the Treaty of Unkiar Skelessi, in which Russia secured complete dominance over the Ottomans.
 The Russians pledged to protect the Empire from external attacks; in turn, the Sultan pledged to close the Dardanelles to warships whenever Russia was at war.
 This provision of the Treaty raised a problem known as the "Straits question".
 The agreement provided for the closure for all warships, but many European statesmen mistakenly believed that the clause allowed Russian vessels.
 Britain and France were angered by the misinterpreted clause; they also sought to contain Russian expansionism.
 The two kingdoms, however, differed on how to achieve their objective; the British wished to uphold the Sultan, but the French preferred to make Muhammad Ali (whom they saw as more competent) the ruler of the entire Ottoman Empire.
-Russian intervention led the Sultan to negotiate a peace with Muhammad Ali in 1833, but war broke out once again in 1839.
+Russian intervention led the Sultan to negotiate a peace with Muhammad Ali in 1833, but a second Egyptian–Ottoman War broke out in 1839.